AbdelrhmanIbrahim/rendering/readme.txt

 TODO:
+1) support GLFW instead of GLUT
-1) support renderdoc by creating context using wglCreateContextAttribsARB then init glew
+2) support renderdoc by creating context using wglCreateContextAttribsARB then init glew
+3) support imGui